xixotron/mud-simple/README.md

-MUD Pi
+MUD-Simple
 ======

-A simple text-based Multi-User Dungeon (MUD) game, which could be run on a Raspberry Pi or other low-end server.
+A simple text-based Multi-User Dungeon (MUD) game.

 Requirements
 ------------

-You will need to install _Python_ (2.7+ or 3.3+) where you wish to run the server.
+You will need to install _Python_ (3.3+) where you wish to run the server.
 Installers for Windows and Mac can be found at
 <http://www.python.org/download/>.
 There are also tarballs for Linux, although
 the best way to install on Linux would be via the package manager.